open-telemetry/opentelemetry-collector-contrib/processor/metricsgenerationprocessor/README.md

               # Name of the new metric.
 This is a required field.
             - name: <new_metric_name>

               # type describes how the new metric will be generated.
-It can be one of `calculate` or `scale`.
-Calculate generates a metric applying the given operation on two operand metrics.
-Scale operates only on operand1 metric to generate the new metric.
+It can be one of `calculate` or `scale`.  calculate generates a metric applying the given operation on two operand metrics. scale operates only on operand1 metric to generate the new metric.
               type: {calculate, scale}

               # This is a required field.